crittermike/personal-blog/src/pages/ramblings/take-advantage-of-drupal-upgrades.md

 Or maybe your old site didn't even have any real issues (liar).
 Maybe you just want to use this opportunity for a redesign and IA overhaul.
 Either way, the end result here is that you get a better site and you don't have to inherit the old site's problems or legacy choices.

 It's worth pointing out that you can do this whenever you want, and you don't have to do it during an upgrade.
 You're always free to rebuild your site and make it better, but it's costly and it's time that you don't directly get paid for, so it's a tough sell.
-So the reason it works in this case is that you were already going to be spending a significant amount of time upgrading the site, so it's not time you're losing, it's just time that you're transferring from one objective (""upgrade"") to another (""upgrade and improve""), the latter being good for business and the former just being a necessary evil.
+So the reason it works in this case is that you were already going to be spending a significant amount of time upgrading the site, so it's not time you're losing, it's just time that you're transferring from one objective ("upgrade") to another ("upgrade and improve"), the latter being good for business and the former just being a necessary evil.

 Also, doing it this way (with a migrate script rather than the upgrade script) means that _you can continually migrate in new or updated content as you're working_.
 This is especially useful on sites where content is constantly added, whether it's an active blog or a news site or a site with user comments or a forum, etc. If you upgrade with the upgrade script, then once the script is run, you basically have to lay down a content freeze since it's difficult to pull in any content that was added or edited to the old site after that unless you do it by copying and pasting.